Sign Up For The Japanese Beetle Newsletter!

-This page contains important information on the 2022-2023 eradication response, including critical updates to the regulated area in Vancouver.
+This page contains important information on the 2023-2024 eradication response.

 Garden Centres In or Near the Regulated Areas